python-poetry/poetry/docs/repositories.md

 By default, if you have not configured any primary source, Poetry is configured to use the Python ecosystem's canonical package index [PyPI](https://pypi.org).
-You can alter this behaviour and exclusively look up packages only from the configured package sources by adding at least one primary source.
+You can alter this behavior and exclusively look up packages only from the configured package sources by adding at least one primary source.

 {{% note %}}